motech/motech/docs/source/get_started/model_data/model_data.rst

     </beans>

-Once the service instance is obtained, its method can be simply used in order to do CRUD operations on the entity.
+Once the service instance is obtained, the only thing left to do is to just call the right method exposed.

 .. note::